-In the 2013/14 Season British choreographer Dan O’Neill makes his Royal Opera debut as movement director for Stephen Langridge's new production of Parsifal.
+British choreographer Dan O’Neill made his Royal Opera debut in 2013 as movement director for Parsifal, directed by Stephen Langridge.

 O’Neill has made several short films, including The Linesman (BBC/NPS), The Human Voice (Channel Four) and the award-winning Struck.
 He is a visiting lecturer at RADA and Central School of Speech and Drama.